-- Any educator can access, download, and adapt instructional materials on the Washington OER Hub or attend OER professional learning events. - To receive OER grant funding, grantees must: - develop/adapt core, unit, or lesson-level OER aligned to state learning standards. - demonstrate impact beyond a single class (e.g., collaboration between multiple districts, Educational Service Districts, local Tribes, or communitybased organizations). - submit developed content to the Washington OER Hub, so that material can be accessed and used by educators and districts across the state.
+Any educator can access, download, and adapt instructional materials on the Washington OER Hub or attend OER professional learning events.

+To receive OER grant funding, grantees must:

+- develop/adapt core, unit, or lesson-level OER aligned to state learning standards. - demonstrate impact beyond a single class (e.g., collaboration between multiple districts, Educational Service Districts, local Tribes, or community-based organizations). - submit developed content to the Washington OER Hub, so that material can be accessed and used by educators and districts across the state.

-Beneficiaries in 2021-22 School Year:
+Beneficiaries in the 2022-23 School Year:

-Number of School Districts: 46 (professional learning events - only tracked districts in events with required registration)
+Number of School Districts: 85 (professional learning events - only tracked districts in events with required registration)